ospfranco/ospfranco.github.io/_posts/2020-05-23-how to make a react native menu bar app for mac os.md

 Afterwards you should have a basic RN mac os app, you can try to run it and it will open a normal window

-3. Start turning the app into a menu bar app... by removing the obj-c Ok, this step is not 100% necessary, but I don't know objective-c, so I had to do it, delete:
+# 3. Start turning the app into a menu bar app... by removing obj-c

+Ok, this step is not 100% necessary, you could just set up the statusbar button on obj-c but I don't know objective-c, so I had to do it, therefore delete:

 ```
 AppDelegate.h